SoCo/SoCo/doc/examples.rst

 Control inside a group
 ^^^^^^^^^^^^^^^^^^^^^^

-Only the coordinator of a group can control the group.
+Only the coordinator of a group can control the group (queue, volume, loudness, mute, ...) but all commands sent to the coordinator are applied to all members of the group.

 You can use the :attr:`~soco.core.SoCo.is_coordinator` property to see if a device is the coordinator::

   >>> devices['Living Room'].is_coordinator